-3. If the ACA determines that the Conflict of Interest cannot be sufficiently mitigated while the Conflict of Interest exists - whether due to the nature of the Conflict, the inability of the ACA and the Stakeholder to agree on and implement sufficient mitigation steps, or for any other reason - the ACA shall give the Stakeholder the opportunity to eliminate the external interest that gives rise to the Conflict.
-If the Stakeholder cannot or elects not to eliminate such interest, the ACA shall terminate the Stakeholder relationship.

-4. When the Stakeholder with a Conflict of Interest is a director, the determinations required to be made by the ACA in this section III(C) shall be made by the ACA Board of Directors (or a member or committee thereof, as determined by the Board).
+- 3. If the ACA determines that the Conflict of Interest cannot be sufficiently mitigated while the Conflict of Interest exists whether due to the nature of the Conflict, the inability of the ACA and the Stakeholder to agree on and implement sufficient mitigation steps, or for any other reason the ACA shall give the Stakeholder the opportunity to eliminate the external interest that gives rise to the Conflict.
+If the Stakeholder cannot or elects not to eliminate such interest, the ACA shall terminate the Stakeholder relationship. - 4.
+When the Stakeholder with a Conflict of Interest is a director, the determinations required to be made by the ACA in this section III(C) shall be made by the ACA Board of Directors (or a member or committee thereof, as determined by the Board).
 When the Stakeholder with a Conflict of Interest is not a director or the Ethics Officer, the determinations required to be made by the ACA in this section III(C) shall be made by the Ethics Officer and then approved in writing by COO (or designee).
-When the Stakeholder with a Conflict of Interest is the Ethics Officer, the determinations required to be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in this section III(C) shall be made by the ACA in the ACA in the review and, if applicable, mitigation of the Conflict of Interest shall be documented in writing and kept in the files of the ACA.

-D. Clear Conflicts of Interest.
-Although it is not possible to provide a list of all conceivable conflicts of interest, the following situations, set forth for illustrative purposes, represent clear Conflicts of Interest:

-1. A Stakeholder owning 50% of a business, whether directly or through a Relative or legal entity, that is competing for an ACA contract.

-2. A Stakeholder competing with ACA, directly or indirectly, in the development or implementation of a business opportunity that ACA currently has, or that is of a nature that the Stakeholder reasonably should know ACA is or might be interested in pursuing.

-3. A Stakeholder engaging in outside activity of any type which is so substantial as to call into question the Stakeholder's ability to devote appropriate time and attention to his or her responsibilities with ACA.

-4. A Stakeholder accepting from any person or any organization that has or seeks to have a business relationship with ACA anything of value in violation of ACA's Gift Policy.

-5. A Stakeholder soliciting or accepting or having any Stakeholder
+When the Stakeholder with a Conflict of Interest is the Ethics Officer, the determinations required to be made by the ACA in this section III(C) shall be made by the COO (or designee).
+In all cases, the steps involved in the review and, if applicable, mitigation of the Conflict of Interest shall be documented in writing and kept in the files of the ACA. - D. Clear Conflicts of Interest.
+Although it is not possible to provide a list of all conceivable conflicts of interest, the following situations, set forth for illustrative purposes, represent clear Conflicts of Interest: - 1.
+A Stakeholder owning 50% of a business, whether directly or through a Relative or legal entity, that is competing for an ACA contract. - 2.
+A Stakeholder competing with ACA, directly or indirectly, in the development or implementation of a business opportunity that ACA currently has, or that is of a nature that the Stakeholder reasonably should know ACA is or might be interested in pursuing. - 3.
+A Stakeholder engaging in outside activity of any type which is so substantial as to call into question the Stakeholder's ability to devote appropriate time and attention to his or her responsibilities with ACA. - 4.
+A Stakeholder accepting from any person or any organization that has or seeks to have a business relationship with ACA anything of value in violation of ACA's Gift Policy. - 5.
+A Stakeholder soliciting or accepting or having any Stakeholder

-Relative solicit or accept, directly or indirectly, a bribe, kickback, gratuity, or loan from any organization or any person who has or seeks to have a business relationship with ACA.
-(Stakeholders are advised that such activity may be considered a criminal felony and cause forfeiture of office or employment.)
+Relative solicit or accept, directly or indirectly, a bribe, kickback, gratuity, or loan3 from any organization or any person who has or seeks to have a business relationship with ACA.4 (Stakeholders are advised that such activity may be considered a criminal felony and cause